 FLT is the name of a flexible block program at a high school in New Hampshire that allows students to have time in the school day for intervention and enrichment.
 This time gives students a voice and boosts academic achievement and overall social-emotional health.
 But you likely already know about the benefits, and if you’re reading this article, you also probably have an enrichment and intervention period in your school.
 But how can you make these periods successful?
 What are some ideas to manage them, and to provide unique learning experiences for students?
 We want to talk a little about the process of making these programs effective, as well as some ideas for enrichment activities, and some intervention ideas that help a student reach proficiency, but not dread intervention either.

-If your school has an enrichment/intervention period and you’re happy with the process and are just here for ideas, skip to them here!
+If your school has an enrichment/intervention period and you’re happy with the process and are just here for ideas, keep scrolling!

 To make a success of your intervention and enrichment periods, staff should have a solid plan.
 So first, think about your students.
 Get together in your PLC or teams and brainstorm.
 Maybe start with available data — what is it that students need at your school?
 What are they interested in?
 If you don’t have a way to capture that data yet, you can always try surveying students.
 Next comes the how part.
 How will you do this?
 Will enrichment work be graded?
 Will students get credit for enrichment or intervention?
 What outcomes do you expect for students?
 Specifically for intervention, are there a couple of specific subject matter areas that the student population really struggles with?
 Should intervention be focused on those?
 How will outcomes be measured?
 Those are some questions to get you started!